• Messages

 Call it from Claude

 In the Console, go to Managed Agents > Sessions and create a session.
-In the agent picker choose Create new agent, then click + MCP Server, select your tunnel, set Subdomain to echo and Path to mcp.
+In the agent picker choose Create new agent, give the agent a name, and keep the pre-filled model.
+Click + MCP Server, select your tunnel, set Subdomain to echo and Path to mcp.
 Then ask:

 Use the hello tool to greet tunnel.